IntelRealSense/realsense-ros/realsense_ros_slam/README.md

 - `str::string`, default: 'occupancy.bin'
 - The name of occupancy data file to output.

+`resolution`
+- `float`
+- Sets the size of the grid squares in the occupancy map, in meters.

 The files will be saved in the realsense_ros_slam directory.

 ## Usage